 Sleigh rides are the best winter activity at this 18th-century cabin in the woods.
 The Gift Shack is a great place to shop for unique items Made in the USA, and they make their own maple syrup!
 After your sleigh ride, warm up with maple coffee and a fresh-baked pastry from the bakery.

 Amish Country is the best place to shop for antiques and high quality, hand-crafted furniture, and home decor.
-Lehman’s Hardware Store has grown from a simple hardware store to a one-stop-shop for a wide range of Amish goods.
+Lehman’s General Store has grown from a simple hardware store to a one-stop-shop for a wide range of Amish goods.
 The Amish are particularly well known for quality wood furniture, handmade baskets, and quilts.

 Visit an Amish Museum

 Ohio’s Amish Country has several interesting museums where you can learn about local history and stay warm from the cold Ohio winter.
 The Millersburg Glass Museum has the largest collection of Millersburg glass, while the Ernest Warther Museum pays homage to Ernest Warther, a renowned wood carving artist.
 At the Amish & Mennonite Heritage Center, you can learn about the history of the Amish and see the Behalt, a 265-foot long mural.

 Take this scenic drive through Ohio’s Amish Country and see the Amish going about their everyday lives.
 Drive carefully and always be on alert for buggies on the road and be cautious when driving the country roads in the winter!

 Visit some of the villages along the way, including: